 (4) Disseminate information and render such other assistance which may eliminate discrimination in housing.

 Debug issues that arise with the performance of the website.
 Make sure everything is functioning properly on the website.
 Webmasters need to be the liaison between IT partners and NAACP.
 They will be the ones who address issues with your hosting company or email service provider.
 Maintaining a strong relationship with these partners will allow your webmaster to tweak hardware to avoid downtime.

 This involves areas including content, links, order flows, registration flows and transaction logs.
 If problems arise with these areas of the site, the webmaster will make corrections directly or delegate the task to other members of the IT department.

-(3) Keep the National Office and the Branch informed on the progress of every case.
-It shall not give general legal advice.
+(3) Keep the National Office and the Springfield Branch informed on the progress of every case and it shall not give general legal advice.

 The Membership Committee shall:

 (1) work throughout the year to maintain and increase the membership of the Association; (2) be responsible for planning and organizing the annual membership campaign; and (3) be responsible on a continuous basis for soliciting new members and for securing renewals

 In the past year, the NAACP has registered hundreds of thousands of Americans to vote and has equipped vulnerable communities with the resources to fight back against attacks on fundamental voting rights through our nationwide campaign, This is My Vote.
 Visit the This Is My Vote microsite for more information or to register to vote online: www.thisismyvote.org .
 Or call 1-866-MyVote1 to register by phone.
 The function of the Political Action Committee is to:

 (1) Seek to increase registration and voting

 (2) Work for the enactment of municipal, state and federal legislation designed to improve the educational, political and economic status of minority groups